spatie/laravel-medialibrary/README.md

 Internally [Glide](http://glide.thephpleague.com) is used to manipulate images.
 You can use any parameter you find in [their image API](http://glide.thephpleague.com/api/size/).

 You can add as many conversions on a model as you want.
 Media conversion can also be performed on multiple collections.
+If you pass
+`*` to  `performOnCollections` the conversion will be applied to every collection.

 Here's an example where some of these options are demonstrated.